larstvei/litt/chapters/11_literate.md

 scripting runtime.
 By adding a `bb.edn` file, we set the project up for using Babashka.
-In the following, we tell Babashka to use have the same dependencies as that of the project, as outlined in Section [Project setup](#project-setup).
+In the following, we tell Babashka to use have the same dependencies as that of the project, as outlined in Section [Project setup](./10_meta.html#project-setup).
 In addition, we declare a set of *tasks* that can be run from the current project.

 `./bb.edn`{=ref-file}